-With the present section, MIP intends to adopt a specific part of its Model that has the purpose of preventing crimes within its relationship with public bodies, by establishing a system of internal controls, in which the principles and protocols typical of an Organisational Model according to Legislative Decree no. 231/2001 are integrated with efficient mechanisms for preventing and opposing corruption and illegal actions, by exploiting the opportunities deriving from the Anti-Bribery Law.
+4.1.1 General protocols: general principles of conduct and implementation controls, in which the principles and protocols typical of an Organisational Model according to Legislative Decree no. 231/2001 are integrated with efficient mechanisms for preventing and opposing corruption and illegal actions, by exploiting the opportunities deriving from the Anti-Bribery Law.